 If your child won’t eat many high fiber foods, it’s better to give him supplements than it is to be in a constant battle at mealtimes.
 Most children like the “fiber gummies” or similar candies, but be sure to keep them out of reach--too many will result in a bad stomach ache!

 All toilet trained children need daily “Sitting Time” when they relax and sit on the potty or regular toilet with their feet supported.
 The best time to do this is 15-20 minutes after a meal, two or three times a day.
+For most children, morning sitting time after breakfast is ideal, even if you have to get up earlier.
+Most children prefer to "go" at home.
 It’s OK if your child doesn’t “go”.
 Building good habits is most important.
 Encourage your child to go by staying with him and reading or giving him a small toy to play with.
+Five minute sits are enough for most children.

 The first laxative to try is prune juice.
 Some children will drink it straight or mixed with other juices.
 Or you can mix it with water, add 1/2 teaspoon of lemon juice.
 Experiment!